Trần Văn Hương: First prime ministership

 In January 1965, Hương introduced a series of measures to intensify the anti-communist war effort by expanding military expenditure using aid money and equipment from the Americans, and increasing the size of the armed forces by widening the terms of conscription.
 This provoked widespread anti-Hương demonstrations and riots across the country, mainly from conscription-aged students and pro-negotiations Buddhists.
 In Huế, matters degenerated into a riot as 5,000 demonstrators attacked the U.S. Information Service Library and burned 8,000 books.
 Khánh and I Corps commander General Nguyễn Chánh Thi turned a blind eye to the rioting and destruction of property.
 It was believed that they did so to allow the disorder to ruin the Hương government and allow them to inherit power.
 Reliant on Buddhist support, Khánh did little to try to contain the protests.
 Khánh then decided to have the armed forces take over the government.
 On 27 January, Khánh removed Hương in a bloodless putsch with the support of Thi and Air Vice-Marshal Nguyễn Cao Kỳ.
 He promised to leave politics once the situation was stabilized and hand over power to a civilian body.
 It was believed that some of the officers supported Khánh's increased power so that it would give him an opportunity to fail and be removed permanently.
 Khánh persisted with the facade of civilian government by retaining figurehead chief of state Phan Khắc Sửu and making economics professor Nguyễn Xuân Oánh the caretaker prime minister.

 Khánh's deposal of the prime minister nullified a counter-plot involving Hương that had developed during the civil disorders that forced him from office.
 In an attempt to pre-empt his deposal, Hương had backed a plot led by some Đại Việt-oriented Catholic officers reported to include Generals Nguyễn Văn Thiệu and Nguyễn Hữu Có.
-They planned to remove Khánh and bring Khiem back from Washington.
+They planned to remove Khánh and bring Khiêm back from Washington.
 The US Embassy in Saigon was privately supportive of the aim, but was not ready to fully back the move as they regarded it as poorly thought out and potentially a political embarrassment due to the need to use an American plane to transport some plotters, including Khiem, between Saigon and Washington.
 As a result, the Deputy Ambassador U. Alexis Johnson only promised asylum for Hương if necessary.